orbitalquark/textadept/docs/manual.md

 the line ending mode using the "Buffer > EOL Mode" menu.

 Textadept does not attempt to auto-detect a file's indentation.
-The default indentation setting is two spaces, but you can specify your preferred indentation settings globally, and on a language-specific basis.
+The default indentation setting is a tab representing 8 spaces, but you can specify your preferred indentation settings globally, and on a language-specific basis.
 For example, in your *~/.textadept/init.lua*:

-    -- Default indentation settings for all buffers. buffer.use_tabs = true
+    -- Default indentation settings for all buffers. buffer.use_tabs = false
-    buffer.tab_width = 8
+    buffer.tab_width = 2

     -- Indentation settings for individual languages.
     events.connect(events.LEXER_LOADED, function(name)
       if name == 'python' then
         buffer.use_tabs = false
         buffer.tab_width = 4
-      elseif name == 'ruby' or name == 'yaml' then buffer.use_tabs = false
+      elseif name == 'go' then
+        buffer.use_tabs = true
-        buffer.tab_width = 2
+        buffer.tab_width = 4
       end
     end)